 It’s actually quite good compared to displays of just a few years ago.

 Color support was also average at 71 percent of AdobeRGB and 95 percent of sRGB, which fell behind only the surprisingly good display on the VivoBook Pro N580 and the

 In real-life use, we found the ZenBook Pro’s display to be very enjoyable to use, with enough contrast that black text on white backgrounds was clear and legible (albeit a little pixelated thanks to the Full HD resolution).
 Video was a bit darker than we would have liked thanks to a gamma of 2.4 (2.2 is what’s needed to show images and video in their proper lighting), but otherwise colors were bright and relatively accurate.

 Superior audio could be a little louder but still sounds great

 Asus made great use of the ZenBook Pro UX550VE’s substantial frame by packing in some serious audio components.
 Two speakers flank the keyboard on each side, and two subwoofers are placed on the bottom-front of the notebook.
 Combined with Asus’ SonicMaster Premium technology, the 2×2 speaker configuration results in stunning sound for a notebook.
 Watching a movie, we immediately noticed real stereo separation that immersed us in the action, and music is surprisingly rich with excellent highs and midrange performance and an unusual touch of bass.

 Although it’s not terribly loud, you can crank it up to the max without distortion.
-You can use your headphones if you want, but you might find that the speakers provide more than a good enough experience.
+You can use your

 The excellent quad-core performance we’ve come to expect